audunarn/ANYtimeseries/docs/README.md

 ### Calculator
 - **Calculate** – evaluate Python-style expressions to create new variables.
 - **?** – open a short help message about calculator syntax.

+## OrcaFlex integration

+Opening one or more OrcaFlex `.sim` files reveals additional tools:

+- **Object and variable search** – the selection dialog offers live filters for objects and variables, optional arc-length/extra inputs and the ability to strip redundant substrings (e.g. `-Line1-`) from labels.
+- **Batch apply** – after choosing a reference simulation you can apply the same object/variable selection to every checked simulation, provided their object sets match.
+- **Reusable selections** – enable *Use this selection for all future OrcaFlex files* to remember the current selection, apply it automatically on the next import and optionally align similarly named objects through configurable stripping rules.
+- **Diffraction support** – specify panel coordinates to extract surface pressure time series using a matching diffraction (`.owr`) file.
+Results are cached per diffraction model so repeat imports are instant.
+- **Redundant substring control** – specify substrings (e.g. `Copy of`) to remove from generated labels, keeping variable names tidy when combining multiple sources.
+- **Surface pressure feedback** – the dialog reports how many series were generated per simulation and surfaces any failures or missing data so problematic files can be corrected quickly.

 ## Statistics Window